WPGA-TV: As an ABC affiliate

 On September 10, 1995, GOCOM Media announced that it had signed an agreement with Fox to move its affiliation to WGXA, effectively ending WPGA's tenure with the network at the end of that year (after only ten months as a Fox station).
 Shortly afterward, Register Communications signed an affiliation agreement to make WPGA the Macon market's new ABC affiliate.
 The affiliation swap took place on January 1, 1996, ending WGXA's fourteen-year tenure with ABC.

 WPGA started a newscast in January 2001, but it was dropped in January 2002.
 In July 2007, WPGA-TV changed its on-air branding from "ABC 58" to "ABC Macon".
 In July 2007, Register Communications contracted with Independent News Network (INN) for news production which lasted until the original owner of INN filed bankruptcy in January 2009.

-WPGA-TV's logo as "ABC Macon", used from July 2007 to December 2009; the station's current logo is based on this design.
-For a time after this logo was dropped, the station's website used a modified version of this logo that omitted the ABC logo.

 On October 29, 2009, Register Communications announced that WPGA-TV would terminate its affiliation contract with the network and become an independent station.
 Owner Lowell Register cited concerns that ABC's programming did not meet the station's family-oriented focus, and also objected to the network's decision to begin requiring its affiliates to pay an annual fee of $500,000 to carry its programming.